How Much Does a Concrete Walkway and Sidewalk Cost? [2025 Data]

 Type of Finish

-If you choose standard flat concrete, you can expect to pay between $8 and $12 per square foot, which includes the materials and labor to pour the concrete and smooth it out with floats.
-You can also customize your walkway appearance using different concrete finishes, like stamped concrete to make your walkway look like flagstone, pavers, or colored concrete to add something unique to your property.
+For standard flat concrete, you’ll pay between $8 and $12 per square foot, which includes the materials and labor to pour the concrete and smooth it out with floats.
+If you prefer something unique, you might consider different concrete finishes, like stamped concrete, to make your walkway look like flagstone, pavers, etc.

-There are numerous concrete finishes you can choose from, and the table below includes a quick look at the typical price range per square foot.
+You can choose from numerous concrete finishes, and the table below includes a quick look at the standard price range per square foot:

 Acid stained concrete$12–$25